This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 - If the debt collector wont agree to a repayment arrangement:

-- If the credit law applies (see Fact Sheet: Does the National Credit Law apply?) then you can apply for a variation of the contract on the grounds of financial hardship (see Fact Sheet: Financial Hardship) and the EDR can make a determination that a repayment arrangement should be granted.
+- If the credit law applies (see Fact Sheet: Does the National Credit Law apply?) then you can apply for a variation of the contract on the grounds of financial hardship (see Fact Sheet: Financial Hardship) and AFCA can make a determination that a repayment arrangement should be granted.

 - If there is a telecommunications debt, lodge in the TIO.